 Last week I arranged to do an interview with Kym from Sutton Forest Olives, who had sponsored a prize for the launch.
 I had a great afternoon learning to make olive oil soap (watching Kym make it) and talking food, life and olive harvesting.

-I had gone to the course before and after my interview, shooting some footage, practicing with the new camera and getting a photo with Davyd Reeves, who has been teaching me the last six months.
+I had gone to the course before and after my interview, shooting some footage, practicing with the new camera.

 Looking around at the reds and yellows of autumn I thought about Canada.
 While I am very much looking forward to being home on PEI, I will miss Mt Broughton.